FAQs on camera states and controls: Google Nest Hub Max

 - Streaming: Your Nest Hub Max is streaming video when you are on a video call, recording a video message or using the built-in Nest Cam.
 You’ll always see a green LED indicator light when the camera is in this state.

-- Sensing: In this state, the camera is capturing frames, analyzing them and throwing them away to determine if there’s anything useful that the device can do.
+- Sensing: In this state, the camera is capturing frames, analysing them and throwing them away to determine if there’s anything useful that the device can do.
 You decide when you set up the device whether you want camera sensing features like Face Match and Quick Gestures to be enabled.

 - Off: The camera can be turned off via two methods: the first is a software control that can be accessed via the quick settings tray on the device, and the second is via the physical mic and camera switch on the back of the device.
 When the hardware switch is toggled off, you’ll see an orange indicator light next to the camera.